Class: Bunny::Channel

 end

-True if this channel is closed (manually or because of an exception), false otherwise
+Returns true if this channel is closed (manually or because of an exception), false otherwise.

 Returns: